Is Brown Safe?

 What is the most commonly reported crime at Brown?

-Property crime comprises the greatest percentage of reports to DPS.
+Crimes of theft are the greatest percentage of reports to DPS.
 Most property is stolen as a result of items being left unattended in public areas or in unlocked rooms, offices, or laboratories.
-The best methods of prevention are never leaving your property unattended and always locking your door whether in a residence or administrative office.
+However, we have also seen a trend of thefts of bicycles across campus.
+Bicycles secured with cable locks are often targeted.
+The best methods of prevention utilizing a strong, U-shaped lock when securing a bike, never leaving property unattended, and always locking your door whether in a residence or administrative office.
 Encourage your student to register their laptop and/or tablet with the DPS Crime Prevention Unit.
-This is a free service
+This is a free service.

 During an emergency situation calling the DPS Emergency #: 863-4111 or even the Non-Emergency #: 863-3322 is recommended, and will put you in direct contact with our Communications Center.
 This will result in the quickest response of emergency personnel.
 A call to 911 while on campus is a viable option to get help, but the call will first travel to the 911 call center located in Scituate, RI.
 An explanation of the emergency must be given to the dispatcher on duty at that center, who will then transfer this information to our Communications Center here at Brown.
 It is recommended that students program our numbers into their cell phones.